Commodore64HomeBrew/Contiki-BBS/README.md

 i                                      i
-i         w e l c o m e   t o :        i i                                      i i           >> contiki bbs <<          i i                                      i i       v 0.2.7.1 (c) 2009-2013        i i                  by                  i i              n. haedecke             i i                                      i +--------------------------------------+
+i         w e l c o m e   t o :        i i                                      i i           >> magnetar bbs <<         i i                                      i +--------------------------------------+

-Contiki BBS 0.2.7.1

 login: _

-You are now connected to your Contiki BBS system and can log in using the username and password you entered in Step 4 of the BBS setup program.
+You are now connected to your Magnetar BBS system and can log in using the username and password you entered in Step 4 of the BBS setup program.
 Well done, have fun!